Vincenzo Monti: Biography

 In 1797 Monti left Rome and, after visiting Bologna and Venice, finally settled in Milan, forsaking his former opposition to the French Revolution (expressed in the Bassvilliana) and becoming a supporter of the newborn Cisalpine Republic.
 From 1797 until 1799 was secretary of foreign affairs of the Cisalpine Republic, then secretary of the Directoire.

 In 1799, he was forced to leave the city when the French were defeated, but it took him only two years to come back, following the Battle of Marengo (1800).
 While in Paris, Monti devoted more and more of his time to translations from French and Latin, which today are considered to be his best works: he published La Pucelle d'Orleans by Voltaire, soon to be followed by the Satire by Persius and the Iliade (Iliad) by Homer.

-When the French returned to Italy, Monti also returned, this time official Poet Laureate of the new Kingdom of Italy.
+When the French returned to Italy, Monti also returned, this time as the official Poet Laureate of the new Kingdom of Italy.
 Soon after his return, Monti published his tragedy of Caio Gracco, La Mascheroniana, a poem on the death of his friend Lorenzo Mascheroni, and his beautiful and popular hymn Per la liberazione d'Italia.
-In 1802 Monti was appointed to the chair of eloquence and poetry in the University of Pavia and on the coronation of Napoleon, in 1805, was appointed "Historiographer of the Italic Reign".
-He filled this office rather as court poet than historian, and lavished a profusion of eulogistic verses on the emperor and his family.
-He was made knight of the Legion of Honour and of the Iron Crown, and was chosen a member of the Institute of the Kingdom of Italy.
+In 1802, Monti was appointed to the chair of eloquence and poetry in the University of Pavia and on the coronation of Napoleon, in 1805, was appointed "Historiographer of the Italic Reign".
+He filled this office rather as a court poet than a historian, and lavished a profusion of eulogistic verses on the emperor and his family.
+He was made a knight of the Legion of Honour and of the Iron Crown, and was chosen a member of the Institute of the Kingdom of Italy.